Rail directions: Radial directions

 Many rail systems use the concept of a centre or origin (usually a major city) to define rail directions.
-Often this location will also define the zero milepost or kilometer post of a line or network.
+Often this location will also define the zero kilometre- or milepost of a line or network.

 Up and down

+United Kingdom

 In British practice, railway directions are usually described as "up" and "down", with "up" being towards a major location.
 This convention is applied not only to the trains and the tracks, but also to items of lineside equipment and to areas near a track.
 Since British trains run on the left, the "up" side of a line is usually on the left when proceeding in the "up" direction.

-On most of the network, "up" is the direction towards London.
+On most of the network, "up" is the direction towards London as the busiest transport hub.
 In most of Scotland, with the exception of the West and East Coast Main Lines, and the Borders Railway, "up" is towards Edinburgh.
 The Valley Lines network around Cardiff has its own peculiar usage, relating to the literal meaning of travelling "up" and "down" the valley.
 On the former Midland Railway "up" was towards Derby.
 On the Northern Ireland Railways network, "up" generally means toward Belfast (the specific zero milepost varying from line to line); except for cross-border services to Dublin, where Belfast is "down".
 Mileposts normally increase in the "down" direction, but there are exceptions, such as the Trowbridge line between Bathampton Junction and Hawkeridge Junction, where mileage increases in the "up" direction.

 Individual tracks will have their own names, such as Up Main or Down Loop.
 Trains running towards London are normally referred to as "up" trains, and those away from London as "down".
 Hence the down Night Riviera runs to and the up Flying Scotsman to London King's Cross.
 This distinction is less meaningful for trains not travelling towards or away from London; for instance a CrossCountry train from to uses "up" lines as far as and "down" lines thereafter.